learn-co-students/js-rails-as-api-using-fast-json-api-london-web-102819/README.md

-The result is that in our controller actions, rather than writing a custom `render` each time, we write out a serializer for each object once and use Fast JSON API to control the way our data is structured.
+The result is that in our controller actions, rather than writing a custom `render` each time, we write out a serializer for each object once and use Fast JSON API to control the way our data is structured.👈

 ## Initial Configuration